apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/optional-plugins/hiveserver2/_index.en.md

 ### SQL Limitations

+HiveServer2 does not guarantee that every `insert` related DML SQL can be executed successfully, although no exception may be thrown.

-ShardingSphere JDBC DataSource does not yet support executing HiveServer2's `SET` statement, `CREATE TABLE` statement, and `TRUNCATE TABLE` statement.
+ShardingSphere JDBC DataSource does not yet support executing HiveServer2's `set`, `create table`, `truncate table`, and `drop table` statements.
 Users should consider submitting a PR containing unit tests for ShardingSphere.

 ### Prerequisites for using DML SQL statements on ShardingSphere data sources